jmxtrans/jmxtrans-agent/README.md

   * `port`: StatsD listener port
   * `metricName`: metric name prefix.
 Optional, default value is machine hostname or IP (all `.` are scaped as `_`).
   * `bufferSize`: max buffer size.
 Holds data to be sent.
 Optional, default value is 1024.
+* [InfluxDbOutputWriter](https://github.com/jmxtrans/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/influxdb/InfluxDbOutputWriter.java): output to InfluxDb. **This writer is currently experimental** - behavior and options might change.
+See [InfluxDbOutputWriter Details](#influxdboutputwriter-details) for more details.
+Configuration parameters:
+  * `url`: url to the influxdb server, e.g. `<url>http://influx.company.com:8086</url>` - required
+  * `database`: name of the database to write to - required
+  * `user`: username for authentication - optional
+  * `password`: password for authentication - optional
+  * `tags`: additional tags to use for all metrics on `n1=v1,n2=v2` format, e.g. `<tags>#hostname#</tags>` - optional
+  * `retentionPolicy`: retention policy to use - optional
+  * `connectTimeoutMillis`: connect timeout for the HTTP connection to influx - optional, defaults to 3000
+  * `readTimeoutMillis`: read timeout for the HTTP connection to influx - optional, defaults to 5000

 Output writers configuration support an [expression language](https://github.com/jmxtrans/jmxtrans-agent/wiki/Expression-Language) based on property placeholders with the `{prop-name[:default-value]}` syntax (e.g. "`${graphite.port:2003}`").